usfsoar/NSL_16-17_Navigation/README.md

 Returns the current altitude in meters. **Note:** it is important to set the _ground level pressure_ using the `setGroundPressure` function in order for this data to be accurate.

-* `setGroundPressure(float val)`

-Sets the current ground level pressure (NOT sea level pressure) in pascals.

 * `bool init()`

-Intitiates the 10 Degrees of Freedom sensors.
-Will return false if any of the sensors fail to initialize.
+Intitiates the 10 Degrees of Freedom sensors and sets the ground level pressure as a the pressure when `init()` is run.
+Will return false if any of the sensors fail to initialize or no valid ground level pressure is recieved.

 #### `landerServos` Library
 This library provides functions for servo control.
 There are two [Hitech 5625-MG](http://www.servodatabase.com/servo/hitec/hs-5625mg) servos attached to a [16-Channel 12-bit PWM Servo Controller](https://www.adafruit.com/product/815).
 The pan servo is referred to as `1` and tilt as `2` when setting angles and pins.